 A pair of classes of morphisms in is a weak factorization system precisely if

-every morphism in follows as a morphism in followed by a morphism in ;
+every morphism in factors as the composition of a morphism in followed by a morphism in ;

 Let , , be three categories.